Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 ### Logical Operations

-To work with logic, Simple-ML has the two boolean literals `false` and `true` as well as operations to work with them:
+To work with logic, Safe-DS has the two boolean literals `false` and `true` as well as operations to work with them:
 * (Logical) **negation** (example `not a`): Output is `true` if and only if the operand is false:

 `not a` | false | true